Im-TanjilHassan/SHS-school-and-college/README.md

 * this is an educational website
 * it is not responsive
 * there is some IT courses that u can learn
+* this it fully online based course
+*